JerryK026/JerryK026/README.md

 <div align=center>

-Hi there 👋 I'm a student intend to be a backend engineer 👩‍💻
+Student intend to be a backend engineer. 👩‍💻
 Currently interested in OOP skills and MSA. 💪

 <br />